Asymptotic MMSE Analysis Under Sparse Representation Modeling: Proof of Theorem 1

 \subsection{Proof Outline}

-In this subsection, before deviling into the proof of Theorem \ref{th:1}, we discuss the techniques and the main steps used in the proof.
+In this subsection, before delving into the proof of Theorem \ref{th:1}, we discuss the techniques and the main steps used in the proof.
 The analysis is essentially composed of three main steps.
 The first step is finding a generic expression of the MMSE.
 This is done by using a direct relationship between the MMSE and some partition function, which can be found in Lemma \ref{lemma:partMM}.
 This expression contains terms that can be asymptotically assessed using the well-known Stieltjes and Shannon transforms.
 In the second step (appearing in Appendix \ref{app:1}), we derive the asymptotic behavior of these functions (which are extremely complex to analyze for finite $n$).
-In other words, we show that these functions converge, with probability tending to one, as $n\to\infty$, to some random functions that are much easier to work with.
-This is done by invoking recent powerful methods from RMT, such as, the Bai-Silverstein method \cite{SilversteinBai}.
+In other words, we show that these functions can be replaced with some other random functions that are much easier to work with, and the loss/gap due to this replacemnt is bounded by a vanishing term.
+This is done by invoking recent powerful methods from RMT, such as the Bai-Silverstein method \cite{SilversteinBai}.
 The resulting functions are, in general, random, due to the fact that they depend on the observations $\by$ and the sensing matrix $\bH$.
 Accordingly, we show that for the calculation of the asymptotic MMSE, it is sufficient to take into account only combinations of typical vectors $\ppp{\by}$ and matrices $\ppp{\bH}$, where typicality is defined in accordance to the above-mentioned asymptotic results.
 Therefore, at the end of the second step, we obtain an approximation (which is exact as $n\to\infty$) for the MMSE.
 Finally, in the last step, using this approximation and large deviations theory, we obtain the result stated in Theorem \ref{th:1} (this step can be found in Appendix \ref{app:3}).